-Everyone knows the bench press is a powerhouse when it comes to building the chest, but we’ll see how well benching stimulate triceps, if this one exercise is enough to truly build the long, short, and inner heads of the triceps, the best bench press grip width for triceps, and a full list of exercises to hit every tricep head.
+The bench press is widely recognized for its effectiveness in building the chest, but its impact on the triceps is also significant.1 We’ll explore how well the bench press stimulates the triceps, whether it’s sufficient for developing the long, short, and inner heads of the triceps, the optimal bench press grip width for targeting triceps, and a comprehensive list of exercises to ensure every triceps head is thoroughly worked.

 Plus, if you don’t know about the 18 set rule, there’s a full explanation on why that’s the optimal amount of weekly volume.

 The bench press is a compound exercise that’s a staple in any solid strength training routine.
-It’s one of the first exercises lifters learn, and anyone who’s been working out for a while has inevitably had a gym bro hit them with “Yeah but how much can you bench?”.
+Many people, especially those new to lifting, often wonder how much others can bench, as it’s one of the first exercises lifters learn and a common topic among experienced gym-goers.

-But while the bench is great at building chest size and strength, does it do the same for the triceps?
+While the bench press is great at building chest size and strength, one might wonder if it also effectively targets the triceps.

 It turns out that the bench press does work all three heads of the triceps to some extent, but whether or not that stimulus is enough is a different question.